Images Depict Mature Plants

-Angel Vine makes a good trailing plant indoors, especially when planted in Hanging Baskets or grown on a shelf.
+Angel Vine Plants make a good trailing plant indoors, especially when planted in Hanging Baskets or grown on a shelf.
 The small, round green leaves appear to grow from a thin, nearly black wiry vine.
 They are also known as Muehlenbeckia in some plant circles.

 Angel Vine is a fantastic easy to grow houseplant.
 It does not require much water, and can persists in a wide variety of light conditions from dappled shade to full sun.
 The small white flower shows up between the leaves of the foliage, and typically appears in the first year the plant is in the ground.
 Angel Vine makes an excellent topiary, and takes well to pruning and shaping.
 Pruning helps to keep the plant more compact and bushy, encouraging more branching.
 Indoors, it makes a pretty low maintenance houseplant.
 Angel Vine does well with bright indirect or direct light for several hours.
 With more light, the plants will need to be watered more often.
 Luckily, these plants can dry out occasionally as well.
 They do not need high humidity, but would not mind it either.
 Angel Vine takes well to pruning, and will stay more compact.
 Sometimes, these plants can be coaxed to flower inside, but chances of flowering are better outdoors.